bouvet/bouvet-developer-survey/docs/DOCUMENTATION.md

 ## Authentication and security

-- Describe authentication and security
+- The application is integrated with Bouvet SSO for authentication

 ## IAC